Good as hell: Reno Wilson on being the good guy of ‘Good Girls’

 You have great chemistry with Retta on the show.
 We absolutely love that women are so happy to see her in a show this great.
 Is she just as luminous and vivacious to work with as she is to watch?

 Yeah, Retta is a force of nature and she is so gracious as a scene partner.
 She’s so giving.
 I had never met her – this is the first time we met and from day one we connected and hit it off like we’ve known each other for years.

 Even when we’re on set, we’re laughing and singing – us singing Slick Rick “La Di Da Di” on that episode, that came from this video footage which I’m sure will come out one day.
-We were just backstage and I started beatboxing and she started doing lyrics then I realised that Retta knows every lyric to every song on Slick Rick’s album.
+We were just backstage and I started beatboxing and she started doing lyrics then I realized that Retta knows every lyric to every song on Slick Rick’s album.